Discrete linear Weingarten surfaces

 Indeed, $ \delta\sigma^+_{ik}\wedge\delta\sigma^-_{jl} = \delta\sigma^-_{ik}\wedge\delta\sigma^+_{jl} $ for any edge-parallel nets $\sigma^+$ and $\sigma^-$, so that the vanishing of their mixed area, $ A(\sigma^+,\sigma^-)_{ijkl} \equiv 0, $ is readily seen to be equivalent to their opposite diagonals being parallel.
 Thus we obtain a characterization of minimal nets in space forms via K\"onigs duality, cf \href[ref.bjl11]{[4]}:

-\proclaim\htag[thm.minimal]{2.6 Thm}.
+\proclaim\htag[thm.minimal]{\thmno Thm}.
 The space form projection $({\fk f,t}):\Z^2\to{\fk Q}^3\times{\fk P}^3$ of a Legendre map is minimal if and only if ${\fk f}$ and ${\fk t}$ are K\"onigs dual lifts in $\R^{4,2}$ of nets in the Lie quadric.

 We aim to generalize this description for linear Weingarten nets.
-To this end, suppose that $\sigma^\pm$ are K\"onigs dual lifts of sphere congruences $s^\pm$ spanning a Legendre map $f$; further suppose that each sphere congruence takes values in a linear sphere complex ${\fk k}^\pm$.
+To this end, suppose that $\sigma^\pm$ are K\"onigs dual lifts of sphere congruences\footnote{A sphere congruence is simply a map $s:\Z^2\to{\cal L}^4$ to the space of $2$-spheres: the components ${\fk f,t}$ of a space-form projection of a Legendre map are examples.} $s^\pm$ spanning a Legendre map $f$; further suppose that each sphere congruence takes values in a linear sphere complex ${\fk k}^\pm$.
 Since $\sigma^+$ and $\sigma^-$ are edge-parallel nets and $\sigma^\pm\perp{\fk k}^\pm$, the inner products $(\sigma^\pm{\fk k}^\mp)\equiv const$.
 As long as these inner products do not vanish we may, without loss of generality, assume the same relative normalizations as for space form projections: \footnote{We shall see below that we need to allow $\sigma^\pm$ to become complex conjugate in order to capture general linear Weingarten nets: in this case ${\fk k}^\pm$ can be assumed to be complex conjugate as well and this relative normalization can be achieved while maintaining complex conjugacy since $(\sigma^\pm{\fk k}^\mp)$ are complex conjugate also.}

 Now ${\fk k}^\pm$ span a plane and choosing a point sphere complex ${\fk p}$ and a space form vector ${\fk q}$ for a space form projection $({\fk f,t})$ of $f$ in this plane, $\langle{\fk q,p}\rangle=\langle{\fk k^+,k^-}\rangle$, our relative normalizations control the relation between basis transformations: with $B\in\Gl(2)$ a change of basis